Winston Marshall: Individual music and other ventures

 In 2015, Marshall became interested in techno music and electronic dance music after he attended every night of a James Ford residency at London club XOYO.
 Ford had been working with Mumford & Sons on their album Wilder Mind through his group, Simian Mobile Disco, and, inspired, Marshall began working on an individual electronic side-project that went nowhere.
 In 2017, he collaborated with electronic duo HVOB.
 Marshall approached HVOB by sending an email that they initially thought was fake.
 When they began working together, Marshall sent samples to HVOB, who are based in Vienna.
 Together they released the single "The Blame Game", on which Marshall contributes vocals, and the album Silk.
 They had only planned to release an EP, but quickly chose to extend this to a full album despite needing to meet the same deadline.
 The album is darker than HVOB's other music, with the duo saying that Marshall took their sound and styled it for a concert rather than club.
 Marshall and HVOB toured Europe in April 2017 on the fifteen-city Silk Tour.
 The single and album were positively reviewed.

 Marshall collaborated individually with Baaba Maal between 2013 and 2015, at the 2013 and 2014 editions of the Blues du Fleuve festival and playing banjo on Maal's 2015 album The Traveller.
 He experimented with more music in 2019 when he remixed the Maggie Rogers song "Light On" and Kevin Garrett song "Don't Rush".

+In November 2022, Marshall undertook a solo US tour, performing in San Francisco, New York and Arizona at events organised by the Foundation Against Intolerance and Racism.
+In December 2022, he featured on Ariel Pink's novelty Christmas single "Rudolph's Laptop", co-written with Alex Trimble of Two Door Cinema Club.
+In April 2025, Marshall performed with Oliver Anthony at the inaugural Rural Revival Project in Spruce Pine, North Carolina, a benefit concert for communities affected by Hurricane Helene.

-Political activism and podcasting
+Political activism

+Podcasting

+In December 2021, Marshall launched the Marshall Matters podcast, hosted by British politically conservative magazine The Spectator, for which Marshall became a contributor in the same year.
+His father, Paul Marshall, acquired the magazine in 2024.
+The podcast was promoted as Marshall interviewing people working in creative industries "to find out what indeed is the state of the arts."
+By October 2023, 45 episodes had been published, including interviews with David Baddiel, Jordan Peterson and Don McLean.Marshall Matters on The Spectator from 2021 to 2023.

+In January 2024, Marshall launched The Winston Marshall Show, an independent podcast featuring thorough interviews on speech, culture, and politics.
+Its guests have included Nigel Farage, US congressman Thomas Massie, and US senator Eric Schmitt.